strontic/strontic.github.io/xcyclopedia/library/scrcons.exe-1F118E2EFF2EBDF244F97E8CCE5910E2.md

 ## Possible Misuse

 *The following table contains possible examples of `scrcons.exe` being misused.
-While `scrcons.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `scrcons.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --